tanrakukairo/zabbixclone/readme_en.md

 It is currently unknown if changes to trigger expressions (Zabbix5.4 or later) can be converted in configuration.import().

 * 6.0 -> 6.2/6.4, Trigger prototype's dependencies cannot import.
-* 6.0 -> later, Some 6.0's templates, Hostgroup for registering hostprototype cannot be registered because it is a templategroup.
+* 6.0 -> later, Some 6.0's templates, Template configured hostgroup for hostprototype cannot be registered because that hostgroup is changed templategroup.

 "-" is skiped tests because it's same codes as 7.0 -> 7.0 tests.